Carol II of Romania: Antonescu becomes prime minister; forced abdication of Carol

-Exile
+1940 departure from Romania and Exile

 Forced under Soviet and subsequently Hungarian, Bulgarian, and German pressure to surrender parts of his kingdom to foreign rule, he was finally outmaneuvered by the pro-German administration of Marshal Ion Antonescu, and abdicated in favour of Michael in September 1940.
-He went into exile, first in Mexico, then in Portugal.
-While in Portugal, he stayed in Estoril, at Casa do Mar e Sol.
-Carol and Lupescu finally settled in Mexico City, where he purchased a house in one of Mexico City's most expensive districts.
-During World War II, Carol tried to set up a Free Romania movement based in Mexico to overthrow General Antonescu.
+He escaped from Spain into Portugal (While in Portugal, he stayed in Estoril, at Casa do Mar e Sol.), and then announced on March 29, 1941 that they would make their home in Cuernavaca, Mexico (50 miles outside of Mexico City).

+1941: Mexico-based "Free Romania" Campaign

+With Cuernavaca as his home base, Carol tried to set up a Free Romania movement based in Mexico to overthrow General Antonescu.
 Carol had hopes that his Free Romania movement would be recognized as a government-in-exile and would ultimately lead to him being restored.
 The closest Carol ever got to having his Free Romania movement recognized came in 1942 when President Manuel Ávila Camacho allowed Carol to stand beside him while reviewing his troops.
 Carol would have liked to operate out of the United States, but the American government refused him permission to enter.
 However, Carol was in contact with two Eastern Orthodox priests living in Chicago, Father Glicherie Moraru and Father Alexandru Opreanu, who organized an unsuccessful campaign in the Romanian-American community to pressure the American government to recognize the "Free Romania" committee as the legitimate government of Romania.